JJRubes/boxes/OOID.md

-# Boxes
+# Ooid
-Temporary name for the language.
+An ooid is a sedimentary grain formed from concetric layers of usually calcium carbonate around nucleus.
+Oolite occurs when ooids are cemented together to form a rock.
+An Ooid program is made up of nuclei, the function calls, and ooids, the function definitions.
+Together these form the oolite, a program.
+Ooid is a 2D flow based functional language with type inference.
+God help me.
 ## Basics
-[Language Name] arose from the idea of using ASCII style boxes to represent functions, and to connect these functions to create flow.
+Ooid arose from the idea of using ASCII style boxes to represent functions, and to connect these functions to create flow.
 What has resulted is a very verbose language.

-## Boxes
-Boxes make up the bulk of [Language Name], as they are how functions are called and defined.
+Function calls and definitions both use what I will call pins and wires, for lack of a more thematic name.
+Pins are like function arguments and return types, and are connected to pins of other functions by wires.
+If the whole program were considered a network, then the calls would be nodes, and the wires would be edges.

-### Edges
+## Edges
 A box is primarily defined by its edge.
 The edge of a box contains all of th pins, as well as the name if it is a function definition.
 The edge is made up of a '+' in each corner.
 The top and bottom edges are made up of '|' or '-'.
 Other characters, not part of a function definition name, are interpretted as pins.
 For simplicity, ' ', '+', '|', and '-' are not valid pins.
 ```
   +-----+